moonpawn/Online-Forever/README.md

-# Online-Forever
+# Online-Forever - Streaming edition
-Make your Discord Account 24/7 Online!
+Make your Discord Account 24/7 Online with a custom stream status Before anything, please note it's forked from https://github.com/SealedSaucer/Online-Forever and i'm just putting a custom stream status

 ----

-A code written in Python that helps you to keep your account 24/7 online.
+A code written in Python that helps you to keep your account 24/7 online with a stream status.

 The [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) is the main file. [keep_alive.py](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) prevents your repl from going to sleep.
 (If you have a replit hacker plan, then you can delete [this file](https://github.com/SealedSaucer/Online-Forever/blob/main/keep_alive.py) and paste this code inside the [main.py](https://github.com/SealedSaucer/Online-Forever/blob/main/main.py) file: